 Odds are if you don’t own a pair of Red Wing’s iconic men’s boots yourself, one of your buddies does.
 As such, this guy’s favorite knows a thing or two about durable, cool accessories, and its leather card holder is another sure favorite.

 Pros: Minimalists, rejoice: This card holder wallet has slots in a bifold design hold business and credit cards, along with an ID.
 Admit it: You gave up cash in the last few years and big wallets just provide fertile ground for clutter.
 The Holder gives you everything you need and nothing more.

 Cons: As with other minimalist wallets, this option can run a little lean for some men.
 If you must carry more, you’d best keep looking.

 This wallet, by Bellroy, is another top choice for minimalists.
-It holds between four and 12 cards, plus folded bills.
-And it's made from supple leather.
+It holds up to 11 cards, plus folded bills.
+And it's made from supple leather and has RFID protection.

 Pros: Blue steel, indeed.
 This is the wallet for guys who want to make a quiet statement.
 You get a surprising amount of storage, for a slim profile.
 And it’s great for men who carry cards, but aren’t cash-heavy.

 Cons: Some say it’s too small, and falls out of pockets.

 The ultimate minimalist knows that the best way to trim down is not to slim individual items but to combine them, thereby reducing the number of things you carry.
 You’re already going to have your smartphone with you, so the Speck Presidio wallet makes it easy to include ID and credit cards as a package deal.